 New Zealand locals are some of the most welcoming and friendly people you will ever meet.
 They are always willing to lend a helping hand, and they are always up for a good time.
 Whether they are hiking in the mountains, skiing down the slopes, or just enjoying a quiet night at home, New Zealand locals know how to have a good time.

 As the indigenous people of the two main islands that make NZ, the Maori are an integral part of the country’s identity and tradition.
 According to Maori stories and legends, the creation of New Zealand is described in the legend of a demi-god, called Maui, who fished up the North Island.
 If you don’t know much about this nation’s history and culture, there are more than a few books and articles about its tradition and heritage.

 The Maori language is the de jure official language and can be used in legal settings.
-But don’t worry about breaking the language barrier or learning a new language abroad – English is most widely spoken since it’s the de facto official language.
+The language is experiencing a resurgence in popularity and there are now a number of initiatives in place to promote its use.
+But don’t worry about breaking the language barrier or learning a new language abroad – English is most widely spoken since it’s the official language.

 If you’re curious as to why the land of Kiwis has recently become so popular among Americans, you should know it’s a place with exceptional living standards where everyone has guaranteed equal rights.
 It’s especially appealing to families with kids since its educational institutions rank third among the 50 leading countries, just behind Finland and Switzerland.
 In addition to the excellent quality of life, the cost of living is one of the crucial factors when it comes to relocating abroad for good.
 Compared to New York or Chicago, even NZ’s most expensive city, Auckland, seems more than affordable.
 And the cost of living in the capital, Wellington, is even lower.